tallcomponents/content/guide/webapi1/termsandconditions.md

 ## ARTICLE 2: User account, selection of Plan

-1. The Customer shall create a user account on the website of TC to be able to use the Web API.
+1. The Customer shall create a User Account on the website of TC to be able to use the Web API.
 TC may change the contents and layout of the user account from time to time.
 1. The Customer can select the Plan, upgrade, downgrade or terminate the current Plan, and monitor the use of the Web API on the user account page.
 TC does not guarantee that the details on the user account page are always correct and up to date.
 1. The Plans offered to Customer may be free or paid.
 In the event Customer wishes to select a paid Plan, the Customer authorizes payment via the user account.
 1. Unless the Customer upgrades, downgrades or terminates a Plan at the end of the subscription period, a Plan will be automatically renewed for subsequent subscription periods of the same duration as the initial subscription period at the end of each subscription period.